apache-hb/cthulhu/.github/pull_request_template.md

 if any of these are not done the PR will not be accepted

 - [ ] Run the full test suite available through meson
-- [ ] fuzzed all default drivers for a minimum of 1 hour of CPU time. see scripts/build-for-fuzzing.sh and scripts/run-fuzzer.sh
-- [ ] run clang-format on all changed files. see scripts/run-clang-format.sh

 ## Test configuration